albertojulian/mada-driver-assistant/README.md

 It is worth mentioning that depth cameras have a confidence range of distances; in the case of the Intel Realsense D435i is 0.1 – 3 meters, although still has quiet accuracy up to 6-7 meters; anyway, it would be better to have a camera with a range up to 20 meters or so.

 ### Speed estimation
-(TODO)
+The speed is provided by a Kotlin app in the cell phone that takes it from the GPS.

 ### Speech recognition
-Speech recognition was initially performed by whisper.cpp in stream mode.
-However, it required 1 GB of RAM and I wanted to implement it in the same Kotlin app as the speed estimation.
+Speech recognition was initially performed in the Mac by running whisper.cpp in stream mode.
+However, the execution required 1 GB of RAM, thus I decided to implement speech recognition in the cell phone, in the same Kotlin app as the speed estimation.
 It uses the built-in capabilities of the Android cell phone.

 ### Driver Agent